-Chorionic villus sampling (CVS) is a prenatal test performed during pregnancy to determine if an unborn child is at risk for chromosomal defects.
+Chorionic villus sampling (CVS) is a prenatal test performed by collecting a sample of chorionic villus cells from the placenta to determine if an unborn child is at risk for chromosomal defects.

 Tiny finger-like projections on the placenta called the chorionic villi are taken and sent to the lab for genetic analysis.
-During pregnancy, the placenta provides oxygen and nutrients to the growing baby and removes waste products from the baby's blood.
-The chorionic villi are wispy projections of placental tissue that share the baby's genetic makeup.
+The placenta provides oxygen and nutrients to the growing baby during pregnancy and removes waste products from the baby’s blood.
+The chorionic villi are wispy projections of placental tissue that share the baby’s genetic makeup.

 The test produces a karyotype – a picture of the baby’s chromosomes – which provides detailed information on any abnormality.